 A great rarity was seen at Dreweatt Neate of Donnington Priory in July 2005.
 The Bevis Marks Synagogue in London was built by Joseph Avis, a Quaker, for the Sephardic Jews and opened in 1701.
 It is the oldest synagogue still in use in Britain, although when Nathaniel Mills made a card case depicting an exterior view of the building in 1845 it was perhaps as a special commission rather than a commercial line.
 It sold at £8000, eight times its estimate.

-The price appears to be an auction record for a silver castle-top card case and can scarcely be matched in other mediums, save perhaps some of the rarest and most sought-after card cases made in Japanese lacquer.
+The price was an auction record at the time for a silver castle-top card case and can scarcely be matched in other mediums, save perhaps some of the rarest and most sought-after card cases made in Japanese lacquer.

 Visiting Card Cases (Antique Pocket Guides) by Noel Riley.
 ISBN-13: 978-0718825492